René Brassea

-René Francisco Brassea Valenzuela (born 7 October 1989) is a Mexican professional gridiron football offensive lineman for the Dinos de Saltillo of the Liga de Fútbol Americano Profesional (LFA).
+René Francisco Brassea Valenzuela (born 7 October 1989) is a Mexican professional gridiron football offensive lineman.
+He has previously played for the Dinos de Saltillo of the Liga de Fútbol Americano Profesional (LFA).
 He played college football at UDLAP.

 College career

 Born in Hermosillo, Sonora, Brassea played college football for UDLAP from 2009 to 2014, winning three national championships with the team (2010, 2013 and 2014).
+He was named to the ONEFA Liga Mayor Team of the Decade for the 2010s by Mundo del Ovoide.

 Professional career

 Brassea joined the Fundidores Monterrey of the Professional American Football League of Mexico for the 2019 after trying luck in some American arena football teams.

 In January 2019, Brassea was picked by the Saskatchewan Roughriders of the Canadian Football League at the first round of the CFL–LFA Draft.
 During the 2019 CFL season, Brassea played in 17 games, plus the Western final in the playoffs; the 2020 season was cancelled due to the COVID-19 pandemic.
 He signed a contract extension with the team on January 6, 2021.
 He was released on June 21, 2021.